Album: Deluxe (1995)

 • In this song, the signer comes home to find a "Dear John" letter that says "It was good living with you."
 He finds himself in an empty house, wondering what to do next as he watches the sun trace shadows on the floor.

 Better Than Ezra frontman Kevin Griffin wrote the song.
-In our interview with Griffin, he said: "Lyrically, that was a song where I wasn't drawing from personal experience.
+In a Songfacts interview with Griffin, he said: "Lyrically, that was a song where I wasn't drawing from personal experience.
 I've told people for years that I was, but I was happily living with my first girlfriend - well, we were dating, anyways.

 I wanted to talk about the positive things that come from the end of a relationship.
 There's always the hurt feelings and everyone's guarded and it can be traumatic, but when the dust settles, it was about looking at the good things - no pun intended - that you got from that relationship.
 How did you grow?
 What did you learn emotionally?
 And to experience some stuff.
 And in this case it was just kind of reflecting on how this person changed.